Text to Speech Button

 The foundational assumption in Coaching is that everyone is an expert on themselves and their lives.
-No two people are the same, and only the person who has lived in a particular body, experience, and life is an expert on that metaphorical terrain.
+No two people are the same, and only the person who has lived in a particular body-mind, experience, and life, is an expert on that metaphorical terrain.
+Using this knowledge, Coaches, whether in Personal/Group Training, Professional, and/or Health/Wellness/Life-style based practices, are truly there to bring out the best in the unique individual(s) that they support, and there is never a one-size-fits-all, nor authoritarian, approach to any lasting transformative Coaching relationship.

-Though Coaches may be trained, and hold expertise, in certain specialized areas that empower individuals toward mental wellness–and can, therefore, apply complementary skills/services in their practices, and also support Therapists and other medical professionals in their treatment plans–Coaches are not the type of professionals who diagnose illnesses nor prescribe pharmaceutical drugs, nor are they medical clinicians unless they have a separate degree in these areas)…Nor is a Coach’s role simply to provide instructions to clients (which is why Coaching is not the same as Lecturing or even Ministering).
+Though Coaches may be trained, and hold expertise, in certain specialized areas that empower individuals toward physical, mental, and other forms of wellness–and can, therefore, apply complementary skills/services in their practices, and also support Therapists and other medical professionals in their treatment plans–Coaches are not the type of professionals who diagnose illnesses nor prescribe pharmaceutical drugs, nor are they clinicians/medical practitioners unless they have a separate degree/certification in these areas)…Nor is a Coach’s role simply to provide instructions to clients (which is why Coaching is not the same as Lecturing nor even Ministering).

 Coaching is, instead, the art and science of supporting and promoting growth and desired change within individuals (as well as groups/teams) by developing people’s personal capacity to discover and use their own innate internal skills and resources to accomplish meaningful and fulfilling goals/transformation in ways that are right for them (and that are chosen and directed by them using any given Coach’s skill of applying the right techniques/methodologies required to facilitate insight, learning, change, and deeper understanding within their clients based on that client’s individual/personalized needs).